dumblob/ULKL/README.md

 It means that typing `č` will use the same finger as typing `c`.
 The same holds for `Č` and `C` - even here, only one modifier is needed for both cases - the `Shift`.
 This allows one to very quickly switch between layouts **without the need to learn** anything.
 Exceptions to this rule, where finger overloading would happen, still guarantee a position of the symbol logical enough to be learned in a second.
 The following graphics explains it on the `czed` (ltgt variant) layout.

-FIXME add here a few shiny pictures (animated gifs?)
+FIXME add a few shiny pictures (animated gifs?) depicting among other things differences between czed and engd to demonstrate compatibility and the easy-to-learn property

 Please note, the goal is **not** to have one *ultimate keyboard layout* (disregarding if by combining keys or by switching to ultra-high levels or both), because that leads by definition to awkward writing of many symbols, numeric expressions, digraphs, trigraphs, math, etc.